Willunga, South Australia

-Willunga is a town located to the south of Adelaide, South Australia in the City of Onkaparinga local government area, 47 km from the Adelaide city centre.
-This town has been considered a suburb of the Adelaide metropolitan area, and it is located within the McLaren Vale wine-growing region.
-In the 2016 census, Willunga recorded a population of 2,308.
+Willunga is a town located to the south of Adelaide, South Australia in the City of Onkaparinga (a local government area).
+It is 47 km by road from the Adelaide city centre and 12 km from the coast at Aldinga Bay.
+Willunga is within the McLaren Vale wine-growing region.
+In the 2021 census, Willunga had a population of 3,604.